devleague/Uber-Python-StarterKit/README.md

 ...your command
 ```

+## Problems?

+if you are seeing errors, make sure that there is a `.env` file located in the current directory which should be the project root, and that it is in the same format as `.env-sample` and that it has valid secret keys and tokens from the uber developer api.

 ## Simple requests

 The Uber API has 3 routes that only require server side authentication, and do not require a user to authorize via OAuth2